 “that light is always propagated in empty space with a definite velocity c, which is independent of the state of motion of the emitting body.”

 Yes, the light is propagated in the “empty space” (in vacuum) at a constant speed, but in regions with a uniform (the same) intensity of the gravitational field, like our local region “near the Earth’s surface”.
-However, the speed of light in vacuum is not the same in all regions of the Universe – the speed of light in vacuum depends on the intensity of the gravitational field in the regions through which the light propagates.
-The evidence for this was mentioned above.
+However, the speed of light in vacuum is not the same in all regions of the Universe – the speed of light in vacuum depends on the intensity of the gravitational field (Einstein, А., 1911), in the regions through which the light propagates.
+The evidence for this was mentioned above (such as the experiment of Dr. Shapiro (Shapiro, 1964)), also confirmed by the experiments carried out with the help of controlled transponders on board the spacecraft “Mariner-6” and “Mariner-7” during their orbit around the planet Mars.

-Yes, the speed of light in vacuum is independent of the state of motion of the emitting body, because the emitting becomes at the quantum level.
+Yes, the speed of light in vacuum is independent of the state of motion of the emitting body, because the emitting becomes at the quantum level – like a quanta with discrete energy, released during the transition between two energy states of atoms located in the corresponding region with the corresponding gravitational field strength.

 After all these clarifications, the reader can judge not only the extent to which the second postulate is compatible with the first postulate, but to what extent those postulates are valid!